open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Extensions/README.md

 Do not put sensitive information in Baggage.

-To repeat: a consequence of adding data to Baggage is that the keys and values will appear in all outgoing HTTP headers from the application.
+To repeat: a consequence of adding data to Baggage is that the keys and values will appear in all outgoing trace context headers from the application.

 Example of BaggageActivityProcessor: